otrv4/otrv4/otrv4.md

    [Ring Signature Authentication](#ring-signature-authentication) for details.
 10. Attach the 'Prekey Message Identifier' that is stated in the retrieved Prekey message.
-11. Attach the 'Ed448 Long-term Public Key Identifier' that is stated in the Ed488 long-term public key used in this message, retrieved from the Client Profile.
+11. Attach the 'Client Profile Message Identifier' that is stated in the retrieved Client Profile.
 12. Attach the 'Prekey Profile Message Identifier' that is stated in the retrieved Prekey Profile.
 13. Generate a 4-byte instance tag to use as the sender's instance tag.